yukoba/nd4j/gpu_native_backends.md

 description: "GPU - Compatibility for nVidea CUDA BLAS, CUBLAS through JCUBLAS"
 ---

-# Swapping of JCublas (GPU) backend
+# Swapping in the JCublas backend (for GPUs)

-To select between GPUs and native CPUs for your backend processing, you'll need to change the dependencies in ND4J's POM file.
+You can choose GPUs or native CPUs for your backend processing by changing the dependencies in ND4J's POM.xml file.
 Your selection will affect both ND4J and, if you're using it, [Deeplearning4j](http://deeplearning4j.org/).

-Check our [dependencies page](dependencies.html) for instructions about how to find and configure the POM file.
+Check our [dependencies page](dependencies.html) for instructions on configuring your POM.xml file.

 The current version of __Jcuda__ requires you to specify your <font color="#FF6600">OS</font> and <font color="#00CC00">CUDA version</font> (supporting versions 5.5, 6.0 and 6.5).
 For example, if you're running on <font color="#FF6600">Windows-64</font> and have <font color="#00CC00">CUDA v6.0</font> installed, then you need to define the _artifactId_ as: